 HEBench~\cite{hebench}, created by Intel and collaborators, evaluates canonical workloads such as dot products and matrix multiplication through a modular backend loader.
 Despite its robustness, it currently supports only a small number of libraries.
 HEProfiler~\cite{takeshita2025heprofiler} offers cycle accurate profiling of FHE primitives, exposing threading and memory inefficiencies.
 The native benchmark suite in OpenFHE~\cite{OpenFHE} provides only basic profiling, limited to runtime, CPU core, and frequency statistics.
-It omits advanced metrics such as latency, power, and throughput, and it lacks profiling facilities such as FlameGraphs or runtime tracing that are crucial for comprehensive performance analysis.
+It omits advanced performance metrics such as latency, power, and throughput and lacks event profiling, runtime tracing, and other profiling capabilities.